When Is a Truffle NOT a Truffle?

 What makes the chocolate taste so good?

-Chocolate is made from cocoa beans, which in turn grow inside pods on the cocoa tree.
-The first step in making chocolate is to harvest and open the pods, exposing the beans.
-The beans are allowed to ferment for about a week and then are dried.
+Chocolate starts with cocoa beans, which grow inside pods on the cocoa tree.
+Harvesters first pick the pods and open them to reveal the beans.
+They allow the beans to ferment for about a week and then dry them.

-To make chocolate for eating and cooking, chocolate manufacturers combine unpressed chocolate liquor, extra cocoa butter, sugar, vanilla, and sometimes milk solids (only in the case of milk chocolate).
-This mixture is churned together and then refined to break down the different particles and makes is very smooth.
+To create chocolate for eating or cooking, manufacturers combine chocolate liquor with extra cocoa butter, sugar, vanilla, and sometimes milk solids for milk chocolate.
+They churn this mixture and refine it to break down particles, creating a smooth texture.

 To learn more about the difference between dark and white chocolate and why chocolate taste sweet, you can check out my All About Chocolate article.